-The FERS deferral rate (includes employee Roth, traditional and catch-up contributions) dropped slightly during the five years since the implementation of automatic enrollment, from 8.4% to 7.9% in 2017 as shown in figure 3.
-While the FERS deferral rate exceeds the 5.9% average deferral rate (ADP)1 of other defined contribution plans, it is significantly lower than the 9.5% FERS deferral rates of the mid-2000s.
+The FERS deferral rate (includes employee Roth, traditional and catch-up contributions) dropped slightly during the five years since the implementation of automatic enrollment, from 8.4% to 7.9% in 2018 as shown in figure 3.
+The FERS deferral rate exceeds the 6.0% average deferral rate (ADP) of other defined contribution plans according to Deloitte1 and the 6.7% ADP for automatic plans according to Vanguard2.
+However, it is significantly lower than the 9.5% FERS deferral rates of the mid-2000s.

 This drop is a side effect of automatic enrollment.
-Automatic enrollment brings many new participants into the Plan who would not otherwise have been participating.
-However, many, if not most of these auto-enrolled participants have continued to contribute at the 3% default level.
+While increasing the participation rate by including many new participants who would not otherwise have been participating, many of these autoenrolled participants have continued to contribute at the 3% default level.
 This increase in new participants at the default level has caused the average deferral rate to slowly decline.

 Figure 4 below illustrates the power of plan design on participant behavior.
 FERS participants receive dollar-for-dollar matching contributions on the first 3% of pay and 50 cents on the dollar on the next 2%.
 The full match is achieved with a 5% contribution.
-Consequently, deferral rates aggregate in the 5-6% range, with 29.7% of TSP contributors being in this range in 2017.
+Consequently, deferral rates aggregate in the 5-6% range, with 29.6% of TSP contributors being in this range in 2018.
 The impact of automatic enrollment can clearly be seen as the percent of participants contributing 2% or less shows a steady decline while the percent at the default contribution rate of 3% has grown over the last 5 years.
-Still of significant note, however, 30.9% of participants are not receiving the full matching contribution as they are contributing less than 5%.
+Still of significant note, however, 30.3% of participants are not receiving the full matching contribution as they are contributing less than 5%.

-1 "For [Non-highly compensated employees], the median ADP was 5.9% . . ., while the median ADP for [highly compensated employees was 7.0%...."
-Deloitte, Annual Defined Contribution Benchmarking Survey - Ease of Use Drives Engagement in Saving for Retirement, 2015 Edition
+1 "For [Non-highly compensated employees], the median ADP was 6.0% . . ., while the median ADP for [highly compensated employees was 7.2%...."
+Deloitte, Annual Defined Contribution Benchmarking Survey - Ease of Use Drives Engagement in Saving for Retirement, 2017 Edition.